Project Settings

 Admin Full repository access

-In team scope, Trinity checks your actual GitHub permission level on the project's repositories.
-Actions that require higher permissions are disabled with an explanation:
+In team scope, Trinity also gates its own UI/API actions by your actual GitHub permission level on the repo:

 Read View project, browse knowledge base